elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 </figcaption>
 </figure>

 The web browser in elementary OS 6 has been updated and renamed.
 Formerly known as Epiphany, Web is now distributed as a Flatpak to enable even faster updates to support the latest web technologies.
 Web also features Intelligent Tracking Protection and ad blocking built-in and enabled by default for even greater privacy protections out of the box.
 The new reader mode brings a stripped down and easier to read view for content-heavy pages.
 Web follows the new dark style preference both with its own interface and for websites that support the standardized CSS color scheme preference.
-And as previously mentioned, Web now supports multi-touch swipes for navigating back and forth between pages for touch and trackpad users.
+And as previously mentioned, Web now supports multi-touch swipes for navigating back and forth between pages for touch and touchpad users.

 <figure markdown="1">
 ![Screenshot of Mail](https://raw.githubusercontent.com/elementary/mail/master/data/screenshot.png){: width="1352" height="777"}